 This cannibalistic behavior goes to an extreme when dealing with offspring.
 After baby scorpions are born (up to 50), they climb up onto their mother’s back.
 They stay there until their first molting period.
 If they don’t leave when they should, she may eat them as well.
 That’s one way to make sure kids don’t overstay their welcome, right?

-Two Venoms, One Tail
+3) The Fattail Scorpion has Two Venoms, But only One Tail

 The species Parabuthus transvaalicus is considered “medically important” because of the unusual toxins it produces.
 One toxin that can be isolated from the Transvaal Thick-tailed Scorpion is called “Kurtoxin”.
 Searching around the internet I see several medical supply companies that sell this compound for medical research, and apparently this is the only species in the world that produces it.
 The toxin affects the gating of voltage-gated calcium channels and sodium channels, whatever the heck that means.